phetsims/perennial/doc/automated-maintenance-process.md

 It is assumed that your `~/.phet/build.json` file will be properly configured so that simulations can be deployed.
 The standard developer guide instructions to set this up should be done before beginning the maintenance process.
-Notably, it is important that `npm config set save false` should be applied, so that package files are not changed during npm operations used by the maintenance process.
+Notably, it is important that `npm config set save false` and `npm config set package-lock false` should be applied, so that package files are not changed during npm operations used by the maintenance process.
 In addition, it is helpful to set up build server notifications (with `buildServerNotifyEmail` in `~/.phet/build.json`) so that any failed deployments can be flagged.

 # General maintenance steps